olmax99/pyathenastack/README.md

 ```

-*NOTE*: It is recommended to use PyCharm for the refactoring the project directories, since all import statements need to
+*NOTE*: It is recommended to use PyCharm for the refactoring of the project
-be changed along the way.
+directories, since all import statements need to be changed along the way.

 ### Changing Nginx Configurations

 The flask docker is based on a project from *Sebastián Ramírez* [uwsgi-nginx-flask-docker](https://github.com/tiangolo/uwsgi-nginx-flask-docker).

-A few adjustments have been made on the way, but all configuration and general instruction references are holding for
+A few adjustments have been made along the way, but all configuration and
-this project, too.
+general instruction references are holding for this project, too.

 ## Author